eliveltonsales/e-lab-todo-selenium-java/README.md

-# Java Selenium Todo E2E Example
+# Java Selenium To Do E2E Example

 This repo is part of the e-lab project.
 You can learn more about it [here](https://elivelton.qa).